Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 Sub Client MetadataPolicies
 @azure/purview/api/metadataPolicies
 @azure/purview/rest/metadataPolicies
 </pre>
 </td>
   </tr>
 </table>
 <!-- markdownlint-enable MD033 -->

-After rethinking the user experience, I found that physology behind the two approaches is how we classify our customers.
+After rethinking the user experience, I think that physology behind the two approaches is how we classify our customers.
 If we go with approach on the left side, this means we think higher of the service user scenarios, If we go with the approach on the right side, this means we think higher of our JS modular libraries' own user scenarios.

-Please note that in this case, the path name in the rest related expports and api related path should be same. as we respect the package boundaries defined by it.
+NOTES: in this case, the path name in the rest related expports and api related path should be same. as we respect the package boundaries defined by it.

 ## Multi-Api in Modular